fnando/i18n-js/README.md

 ## Using I18n.js with other languages (Python, PHP, ...)

-The JavaScript library is language agnostic; so you can use it with PHP, Python, [you favorite language here].
+The JavaScript library is language agnostic; so you can use it with PHP, Python, [your favorite language here].
 The only requirement is that you need to set the `translations` attribute like following:

     I18n.translations = {};